A clean and comfortable option in Ayutthaya with lovely contemporary rooms

 Facilities are limited as most guests spend their days exploring the historical sites.
 There's a great dining area overlooking the temples.

 There's plenty to keep guests entertained in Ayutthaya, namely the different temples ruins which once made it Thailand's capital city.
 Guests can also visit the many markets including the floating Chao Phrom Market.
 Golfers can visit Bang Sai Country Club for a round or back at the hotel, enjoy the spa and pool facilities.

 Sala Ayutthaya is in a great location.
-As well as being close to the historical sites it is also near shops and bars as well as the Islamic area where you can buy delicious brightly colored candy floss!
+As well as being close to the historical sites it is also near shops and bars as well as the Islamic area where you can buy delicious brightly coloured candy floss!